About Ocean Child Care Resource & Referral

 Family Child Care

 The Family Child Care Inspector provides support for quality care in home based settings.
 They oversee both family child care and approved home providers.
 They recruit new providers for family child care and assist in the renewal of existing family child care providers.
 They provide orientation to prospective providers and provide technical assistance as needed on child care requirements as well as all aspects of subsidy.
 They offer monthly orientation training as well as First Aid and CPR classes.
 Technical assistance to become a family child care provider and for current providers to improve their programs is available as needed.
 Please see additional information under the family child care tab.
-You can reach Courtney Noll, Family Child Care Inspector, at extension 103 or .
+You can reach our Child Care Inspector at 732.557.9633 ext.
+103.

 CHSofNJ offers a wide variety of professional development opportunities to support the early education community.
 The Lead Trainer plans and organizes the training calendar, including both workshops presented by CHSofNJ staff and by other community partners.
-Individualized support to work towards earning a Child Development Associate credential is available.
-If there is any training that you would like to see on our upcoming calendars, be sure to reach out and let us know.
-You can reach Lindsay Colavito, Lead Trainer, at extension 132 or .
+Workshops are offered to address all of the CCDBG requirements, as well as a variety of topics to support infant toddler, preschool and afterschool caregivers, directors and family child care providers.
+We offer a comprehensive online CDA program that is eligible for the NJCCIS scholarship to cover 100% of tuition.
+You can reach Lisa Lockwood, Lead Trainer, at extension 142 or firstname.lastname@example.org.

 Infant Toddler Specialist